cpbotha/org-roam-similarity/README.md

 If you keep that parq file there, the next time you embed, it will use a hash-based caching mechanism to embed only the nodes that you added.

+You can also copy the parq file around and use it anywhere else.
+The server only requires the parq file and not the exported txt files.

 ### Start the server

 ```shell